 (1) AGREEMENT AND LIMITATIONS.
-Buyer accepts these Standard Terms and Conditions by signing and returning Seller's Quotation, by sending a purchase order in response to the Quotation, or Buyer's instructions to Seller to begin work, including shipment of product or performance of services.
-Upon Buyer's acceptance, Seller's Quotation and the related terms and conditions referred to in the Quotation shall constitute the entire agreement relating to the products, equipment and services covered by the Quotation (the "Agreement").
-No terms, conditions or warranties other than those identified in the Quotation and no agreement or understanding, oral or written, in any way purporting to modify such terms and conditions whether contained in Buyer's purchase order or shipping release forms, or elsewhere, shall be binding on Seller unless hereafter made in writing and signed by Seller's authorized representative.
+Buyer accepts these Standard Terms and Conditions by signing and returning Seller's Quotation, by sending a purchase order in response to the Quotation, or Buyer's acceptance, Seller's Quotation and the related terms and conditions referred to in the Quotation shall constitute the entire agreement relating to the products, equipment and services covered by the Quotation and no agreement or understanding, oral or written, in any way purporting to modify such terms and conditions whether contained in Buyer's purchase order or shipping release forms, or elsewhere, shall be binding on Seller unless hereafter made in writing and signed by Seller's authorized representative.
 Buyer is hereby notified of Seller's express rejection of any terms inconsistent with these Standard Terms and Conditions or to any other terms proposed by Buyer in accepting Seller's Quotation.
 Neither Seller's subsequent lack of objection to any such terms, nor the delivery of the products or services, shall constitute an agreement by Seller to any such terms.